lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Fragment Compressed Number (FCN).
 The FCN is present in the SCHC Fragments header.
 This field conveys information about the progress in the sequence of SCHC Fragments.
   For exemple, it can contain a truncated, efficient representation of a larger-sized fragment number.
   The exact use of the FCN field is left to each SCHC F/R mode.
-  However, two values are reserved.
+  However, two values are special.
 They help control the SCHC F/R process:

   * The FCN value with all the bits equal to 1 (All-1) signals the very last SCHC Fragment of a SCHC Packet.
   By extension, if windowing is used, the last window of a packet is called the All-1 window.

-  * If windowing is used, the FCN value with all the bits equal to 0 (All-0) signals the last SCHC Fragment of a window that is not the last one of the packet.
+  * If windowing is used, the FCN value with all the bits equal to 0 (All-0) signals the last SCHC Fragment of a window that is not the last one of the SCHC packet.
 By extension, such a window is called an All-0 window.

   The size of the FCN field is called N.
-  Since All-1 is reserved, the maximum value of FCN (unsigned integer) is theoretically (2^N)-2.
+  Since All-1 is special, the maximum value of FCN (as an unsigned integer) theoretically is (2^N)-2.
-  However, each SCHC F/R mode is free to specify that the maximum value, called MAX_WIND_FCN, is lower (2^N)-2.
+  However, each SCHC F/R mode or each LPWAN technology-specific document is free to specify a maximum value, called MAX_WIND_FCN, lower than (2^N)-2.
-  The rationale is that MAX_WIND_FCN controls the width of the Bitmap in the SCHC ACK message.
+  The rationale is that MAX_WIND_FCN controls the width of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.

 * Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all SCHC Fragments carrying the same SCHC packet, and to different values for different SCHC Packets.
 Using this field, the sender can interleave fragments from different SCHC Packets, while the receiver can still tell them apart.
   The size of the DTag field is T bits, which MAY be set to a value greater than or equal to 0 bits.
-For each new SCHC Packet processed by the sender, DTag MUST be sequentially increased, from 0 to 2^T – 1 wrapping back from 2^T - 1 to 0.
+For each new SCHC Packet processed by the sender, DTag MUST be sequentially increased, from 0 to (2^T) – 1 wrapping back from (2^T) - 1 to 0.
-  In the SCHC ACK format, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
+  In the SCHC ACK message, DTag carries the same value as the DTag field in the SCHC Fragments for which this SCHC ACK is intended.
   When there is no Dtag, there can be only one fragmented SCHC Packet in transit.
   Only after all its fragments have been transmitted can another fragmented SCHC Packet be sent.

 * W (window): W is a 1-bit field.
 It is only present if windowing is used.
   This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is complemented for the next window.
-The initial value for this field is 0.
+The value of W is initialised to 0 for each new fragmented SCHC Packet.

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragment.
+  If present, its size MUST be at least an L2 Word.
   It is computed by the sender over the complete SCHC Packet and the last fragment potential padding bits.
   The MIC allows the receiver to check for errors in the reassembled packet.
   It also